Heart to your Health

 The

 National Auricular Detoxification Association (NADA), is the professional organization for all certified Auricular Detoxification Specialists (ADS).
-NADA offers the training to become a certified ADS in Maryland, offers membership and is a valuable resource for ADS’s.
+NADA offers the training to become a certified ADS in Maryland, offers membership and is a valuable resource for ADS’..

 The

-The Board does not issue printed licenses.
+About Paper Licenses The Board does not issue printed licenses.
 Please visit the

 License Verification and Roster Information page to print and/or save a copy of your license status.

-The Board no longer accepts checks or money orders.
+About Forms of Payment The Board no longer accepts checks or money orders.
 All payments must be made by credit or debit card.

-The practice statutes and regulations can be accessed from the Board’s landing page via the
+About Practice Scope The practice statutes and regulations can be accessed from the Board’s landing page via the

 Regulations, Board Meeting Minutes & Newsletters menu item on the left.
 The Board does not have the authority to interpret statute or regulations.
 Please consult with a legal professional if additional understanding is required.

 continuing education (CEU) providers.
 Licensees should ensure that the CEU provider is legitimate and provides content that meets industry standards.
-From time to time, the Board does share training information.
+From time to time the Board does share training information.
 This does not mean that the Board has a relationship with this provider.

-The Board has two renewal cycles annually: Spring & Fall.
+About License Status The Board has two renewal cycles annually: Spring & Fall.
 This means that the renewal system is only open twice a year beginning April 1st and October 1st.
 Spring renewals expire on May 31st and Fall renewals on November 30th.
 The Board sends notices by email and mail to licensees when it is time to renew.

-The Board must be able to contact licensees at all times.
+About Contact Information The Board must be able to contact licensees at all times.
 This means that the Board must have licensees correct contact information at all times.
+Licensees are required to advertise and practice in the name for which they are licensed.
+Name changes must be

 reported to the Board with supporting documentation.